ANGOSTURA Overview Information

 People take angostura for treating fever, diarrhea, and spasms; and for preventing the return of malaria.
 Large doses of angostura are used to empty the bowels and cause vomiting.

 In foods, angostura is used in alcoholic beverages.
 However, “angostura bitters” which is sometimes used in mixing alcoholic beverages, no longer contains angostura.
 It is now made from gentian and other bitters.

 ANGOSTURA Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of angostura during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking angostura if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of angostura depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for angostura.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.